 What are three things we don't have in common?

-Anything you've been too afraid to say out loud to someone?
+Is there anything you've been too afraid to say out loud to someone?

-Plan Your Date Night With the Goodies Below
+Plan Your Date Night With These Goodies